'Politics is pop culture news': In the Trump era, political news is everyone's beat - Digiday

 Wary of normalizing

 Hearst almost got taken in by a fake news story, and has to be careful how to hit the right note on its sites that are better known for fashion and lifestyle coverage and not “gushing over trivial things,” Lewis said.
-“I am sensitive to concerns that the press can normalize things that we should give more thought to,” Lewis said.
+“I am sensitive to concerns that the press can normalize things that we should give more thought to,” she added.

 Publications that over-hire may find themselves in the same boat.
 Already, Chartbeat found that demand for political news has waned since February.